Axcel-Designs/REACT_tasks/react_task_06/README.md

-# KodeCamp React Task 06
+# React Task 06

-This is the sixth task for the KodeCamp React course.
+This is the sixth task for the React course.